From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: The Strategy and the General Result

 and that the creation and annihilation operators can be rewritten as follows

 To every observable $O$ on $\h$ corresponds an induced linear operator $\dG(O):\cF\rightarrow \cF$ called the {\it second quantization} of $O$ on $\cF$, defined as

-where $\dG_n(O)$ is the $N$-particle operator
+where $\dG_n(O)$ is the $n$-particle operator

 An important example of second quantized operator is the number operator which is simply the second quantization of the identity operator.
 Another relevant class of operators are the trace class operators.
-It is straightforward to check that the second quantization of trace class operators on $\h$ are also trace class operators on $\cF$, that is, the second quantization of mixed states on $\h$ are mixed states on $\cF$.
+It is straightforward to check that the second quantization of trace class operators on $\h$ are also trace class operators on $\cF$.